nanthagabriel/nanthagabriel/README.md

 ---

 🎬 Fun Fact!
-While I’m transitioning to Data Science, I’ve acted in a whole lot movies, big and small.
-Some of which are streaming on Netflix and i've received my share of FilmFestival awards.
-I’m excited to take the skills I’ve developed in storytelling, problem-solving and even the aspects of Actor into the world of tech.
-Let’s innovate together!
+While I’m transitioning now to Data Science, I’ve acted in numerous films.
+Including some featured on Netflix and several that have won film festival awards.
+The storytelling and problem-solving skills I honed as an actor are now shaping how I approach data science nad my eductation.

 ---